MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- ID and OOD Performance Are Sometimes Inversely Correlated on Real-world Datasets. [[paper]](https://arxiv.org/abs/2209.00613)
+  - Damien Teney, Seong Joon Oh, Ehsan Abbasnejad.
+  - Key Word: Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> This short paper shows that inverse correlations between ID and OOD performance do happen in real-world benchmarks.
+They may have been missed in past studies because of a biased selection of models.
+We show an example of the pattern on the WILDS-Camelyon17 dataset, using models from multiple training epochs and random seeds.
+Our observations are particularly striking on models trained with a regularizer that diversifies the solutions to the ERM objective.

 - DR-DSGD: A Distributionally Robust Decentralized Learning Algorithm over Graphs. [[paper]](https://arxiv.org/abs/2208.13810)
   - Chaouki Ben Issaid, Anis Elgabli, Mehdi Bennis. *TMLR*
   - Key Word: Robust Federated Learning; Fairness in Federated Learning; Decentralized Learning.